-Perfectly spiced Vegan Zucchini Muffins with your choice of nuts and raisins or chocolate chips.
-They are fluffy, moist and hearty with perfectly domed muffin tops!
+Perfect Vegan Zucchini Muffins with your choice of nuts and raisins or chocolate chips.
+They are fluffy, moist, and hearty with perfectly domed muffin tops and unlike most recipes, you don't need to waste any time squeezing the liquid out of the zucchini!

-Adapted from my very popular vegan zucchini bread recipe, these Vegan Zucchini Muffins are moist, perfectly spiced, fluffy and super delicious.
+Adapted from my very popular vegan zucchini bread recipe, these Vegan Zucchini Muffins are moist, perfectly spiced, fluffy, and super delicious.
+I highly recommend splitting and spreading them generously with vegan butter!

 Add your choice of either nuts and raisins or chocolate chips to the batter and use my no-fail technique for perfectly domed muffin tops.
 Remember the one I used in my vegan strawberry muffins and vegan lemon muffins?

-Zucchini adds lots of moisture to the batter and ensures the muffins stay soft and moist for days.
-The flavour works so well with sugar and spices, not to mention that it's a great way to use your surplus summer zucchini.
+The shredded zucchini adds lots of moisture to the batter ensuring the muffins stay soft and moist for days and the flavor works really well with sugar and spices, not to mention that it's a great way to use your surplus summer zucchini!

-- Baking soda and apple cider vinegar – To create a chemical reaction between the alkaline baking soda and the acid vinegar.
-This is important in an eggless muffin recipe because it creates lots of bubbles and lift and replaces the leavening you would get from eggs in a non-vegan recipe.
+- Baking powder, baking soda, and apple cider vinegar – The combination of all 3 makes for perfect muffins.
+The baking powder ensures they rise, while the baking soda and vinegar create a chemical reaction providing even more lift.
+This is important in an eggless zucchini muffin recipe because it replaces the leavening you would get from eggs in a non-vegan recipe.

-- Golden raisins and walnuts, or chocolate chips– Your choice!
+- Mix-ins - Golden raisins/sultanas and walnuts, or chocolate chips.
+Your choice!
 I always go for the nut and raisin option.
-These add-ins add texture, flavour and interest and work so well with the zucchini.
-Pecans make a great alternative to walnuts.
+Pecans make a great alternative to walnuts, as do pumpkin seeds for a nut-free option.

-There is also the option to add vegan streusel to the tops of the muffins if you like your baked goods EXTRA and it works so well with this recipe.
+There is also the option to add vegan streusel to the tops of the muffins if you like your baked goods EXTR!
+It works so well with this recipe.
 Highly recommend!

 Vegan Zucchini Muffins are really easy to make.
 Here's how:

-- Grate the zucchini and mix it with the other wet ingredients.
+- Grate the zucchini and mix it with the wet ingredients.

 - Whisk the dry ingredients together.